Problems of practice that inspired Gopher for Chrome

 - Assess Chrome OS update status on devices across the domain.

-The challenge with many of these essential activities above is that, while most of them can be accomplished manually in the Chrome device management console, these tasks cannot be easily accomplished in bulk, at the scale of thousands of devices.
+The challenge with many of these essential activities above is that, while most of them can be accomplished manually in the Chrome management console, these tasks cannot be easily accomplished in bulk, at the scale of thousands of devices.

 Also, reporting on a single user’s activity across devices is not currently possible in the Chrome device management console.

 The Gopher for Chrome solution

 Chrome Gopher is an Add-on for Google Sheets that allows for Chrome device data to be imported, filtered, analyzed, and bulk-updated right from the sidebar of a Google Sheet.

 Examples of the kinds of activities that you can perform with Chrome Gopher:

 - Isolate a group of devices by enrollment time, annotated location, or another field and bulk-move them into an organizational unit.

 - Populate annotated user, location, notes, or asset ID for devices from a 3rd party export and bulk update the Chrome console from the data in the Sheet.

-- Filter devices by make, model, partial serial number, mac address, or Chrome OS build for the purposes of inventory and upkeep.
+- Filter devices by make, model, partial serial number, mac address, or Chrome OS build for inventory and upkeep.

 - Identify under-utilized devices or devices with incorrect policies and settings by monitoring Chrome OS update state and/or last sync date in different org units.

 - Run reports to show all usage session activity for a single device or user, which can be useful when tracking down causes of damage.

-- Track down whether or not a device is in the right hands, ensuring your users are on the device actually assigned to them.
+- Track down whether or not a device is in the right hands, ensuring your users are on the device assigned to them.